 There are many possible risks when using multiple accounts, as analyzed above.
 So how do you best manage multiple accounts to help protect your activity against sudden bans?

-Multibrowser is a solid and stable enough solution to combat this situation.
+Hidemium is a solid and stable enough solution to combat this situation.
 The software provides the most sophisticated and separate virtual browser profiles, making them not leak to each other.
 You can create perfect profiles with a unique and fully customizable browser fingerprint.
 They appear as an actual devices on 3rd party websites and platforms.
-View Multiborwser usage plans now and find out more details!
+View Hidemium usage plans now and find out more details!